SharvilDhumal/GrafanaAutoBuilder/README.md

    - Click "Add data source"
    - Select "PostgreSQL"
    - Configure connection details
-   - Note the UID (e.g., "PostgreSQL")
+   - Copy the UID from the datasource page (e.g., `fev06aq8frhfka`) and use it in the CSV `datasource` column when you want to override the default

 2. **Use the correct query format:**